neptune2016/syllabus/readme.md

 - Create an [Amazon](http://www.amazon.com) account.
 You won't need to purchase anything for this class, but you will need a valid account to get access to the Amazon cloud computers we will use.

-- Join the course [slack](https://slack.com) team.
-After you fill out the course survey, Casey will send you an invitation to the slack team.
+- After you fill out the course survey, Casey will send you an invitation to the slack team.

 - Install the required software listed below.